 Race is defined as the race or ethnicity that the district reports to ISBE for a student.
-Race will be one of seven values: white, black, Hispanic, Asian, Hawaiian/Pacific Islander, American Indian, or Two or More Races.
+Race will be one of eight values: white, black, Hispanic, Asian, Hawaiian/Pacific Islander, American Indian, Two or More Races, or Middle Eastern or North African (MENA).